 We use a special foam that has a slow cure time that is injected under high pressure.
 When the foam is pumped into the ground via pre-drilled ports, it will sink deep into the soil, finding any available channels and then curing out.
 It has been used to lift sunken highways as well as level out sidewalks.

 That’s one of the advantages of using Spray-On Geofoam.
 Heavy mud or shotcrete needs to be injected into the ground just like geofoam but doesn’t have the expanding properties of our material.
 After the geofoam has been inserted into the ground, it does all the heavy lifting on its own!

 Under slab insulation

-Before a slab is poured a insulation layer needs to be installed between the ground and the concrete.
+Before a slab is poured an insulation layer needs to be installed between the ground and the concrete.
 Commonly this is done with foam board.
-We also offer a sprayed system to make a seem less barrier between the two layers.
+We also offer a sprayed system to make a seamless barrier between the two layers.

-Foam is also a vapor barrier that has no seems this would eliminate the need to put down plastic before the slab is poured.
+Foam is also a vapor barrier that has no seams so this would eliminate the need to put down plastic before the slab is poured.

 Why Use Foam Over Mudjacking?